Liverpool’s Budget Challenge

 Welcome to Liverpool City Council’s online Budget Simulator.

-We need to find £90 million of savings over the next three years.
-This is on top of the £330 million of savings we have already delivered since 2010/11.
+The City Council continues to face tough challenges.
+We need to find £57.6 million of savings over the next year.
+This is on top of the £420.5 million of savings we have already delivered over the last nine years.

-Every cut made will have an impact upon services we provide across the city.
+Every cut we make will have an impact upon services we provide across the city.

 Which is why we are asking you to have a go at balancing Liverpool City Council’s budget.
 Which services do you think we should protect?
 Which services do you think we could reduce, or stop all together?